 At the end of 3 months, a baby can usually straighten his head and keep it stable.
 But the duration varies from person to person, so some babies can persist for a few seconds at a time, and some babies can last longer.
 This is usually because of variations in the degree of development of muscles in the neck, shoulders and other areas.

-No matter how long you baby can do it, he should challenge this action more often!
+No matter for how long your baby can do it, he should challenge this action more often!
 In fact, keeping the head upright and stable is crucial to forming a healthy cervical curve, in addition to promoting the development of the neck and back muscles – important for laying the foundation for large movements such as climbing, sitting, and standing.

 A newborn baby’s spine is still very soft and the neck begins with a slightly protruding forward bend.
 By the time he is around 3 months old, thanks to practices in lifting his head, his neck and back muscles are strengthened and the first curvature of his spine begins to form – known as cervical lordosis, or cervical curvature.
 That’s why he must practice balancing his head upright to form a good cervical curvature and so that he can better balance his head on his trunk.